saramarcondes/azure-devops-docs/docs/pipelines/library/task-groups.md

 1. After you choose **Create**, the new task group is created and replaces the selected tasks in your pipeline.

-1. All the '$(vars)' from the underlying tasks, excluding the [predefined variables](../build/variables.md), will surface as the mandatory parameters for the newly created task group.
+1. All the '\$(vars)' from the underlying tasks, excluding the [predefined variables](../build/variables.md), will surface as the mandatory parameters for the newly created task group.

     For example, let's say you have a task input $(foobar), which you don't intend to parameterize.
 However, when you create a task group, the task input is converted into task group parameter 'foobar'.
 Now, you can provide the default value for the task group parameter 'foobar' as $(foobar).
 This ensures that at runtime, the expanded task gets the same input it's intended to.